NguyenLongQuang/view-dependent-progressive-mesh-streaming/README.md

   Debian/Ubuntu) and xkbcommon (libxkbcommon-dev /libxkbcommon-devel)
 - Run 'cmake .' (or 'cmake . -DFREEGLUT_WAYLAND=ON' for Wayland) in the
   freeglut directory to generate the makefile.
-- Run 'make' to build, and 'make install' to install freeglut.
+- Run 'make' to build, and 'sudo make install' to install freeglut.
 - If you wish to change any build options run 'ccmake .'

 ### Build code cho bài báo